influxdata/docs-v2/content/influxdb/cloud/reference/release-notes/cloud-updates.md

 ## May 2021

-- Add Usage Dashboard template to show Cloud usage data (roll content into docs) https://www.influxdata.com/influxdb-templates/influxdb-cloud-usage-dashboard/.
+- Add new [Cloud 2 Usage Dashboard template](https://github.com/influxdata/community-templates/tree/master/usage_dashboard) to monitor your Cloud usage data, including rate limiting events.
+For more detail on Cloud data usage and rate limiting events, see how to [view InfluxDB Cloud data usage](/influxdb/cloud/account-management/data-usage/).
+For more detail on how to install and customize this template, see [InfluxDB templates in InfluxDB Cloud](/influxdb/cloud/influxdb-templates/cloud/).

-- Add support for [using annotations](https://docs.influxdata.com/influxdb/cloud/visualize-data/annotations/) in your dashboards.
+- Add support for [using annotations](/influxdb/cloud/visualize-data/annotations/) in your dashboards.
 - Add new [map visualization](/influxdb/cloud/visualize-data/visualization-types/map/) to display geo-temporal data.

 ## April 2021